nanvenomous/where-to/readme.md

 # Installation

+### 1. binaries & completions
 ```
 git clone https://github.com/nanvenomous/where-to.git
 cd where-to
 sudo make install
-sudo cp ./.completions/zsh/_to /usr/share/zsh/site-functions
+# then do one of the following
+sudo make zsh-completions
+sudo make bash-completions
 ```

-You need to add the plugin to your shell
+### 2. You need to add the plugin to your shell

 .zshrc:
 ```
 eval "$(where-to init)"
 ```

-Working on convenience functions, but for now just make a config file
+### 3. Working on convenience functions, but for now just make a config file

 ~/.config/where-to.yaml
 ```